 Orthotropics in the early years

-We utilise orthopedic devices that may or may not be removable, with the aim to make the face fit the teeth and not the teeth fit the face.
-That means that we would rather manipulate the potential of the facial bony structures to accommodate all our teeth, rather than reducing the number of teeth to fit the underdeveloped bone (jaws).
+We utilise orthopaedic devices that may or may not be removable, with the aim to make the face fit the teeth and not the teeth fit the face.
+That means that we would rather manipulate the potential of the facial bony structures to accommodate all our teeth, rather than reduce the number of teeth to fit the underdeveloped bone (jaws).

 The maxilla role